 It was around about the same time that Jay discovered YMCATG’s Youth Zone.
 As well as being a safe space to spend time with friends it was a great place to escape the daily stresses of being a young carer.
 It was also reassuring for his mum, knowing that he was off the streets and in a safe place.

-With the support of youth workers Jay engaged in a range of physical activities and soon realised a passion for football.
+With the support of youth workers, Jay engaged in a range of physical activities and soon realised a passion for football.
 Recognising his potential for development, youth workers encouraged Jay to lead on ‘Better Futures’, a funded project giving local young people opportunities to engage in free activities during half term.
 Jay took a lead on the football sessions.
 Being a respected member of the club, it wasn’t long before his peers got involved and started to recognise their own potential.
-Jay was also instrumental in developing the Dockyard League Cup, a tournament which is now a regular fixture at the youth club.
+Jay was also instrumental in developing the Dockyard League Cup, a tournament that is now a regular fixture at the youth club.

 At one point concerns were raised that Jay was being lured into joining a gang.
 As part of their engagement plan, youth workers organised a workshop that focused on the consequences of crime and the reality of life behind bars.
 Participants were able to ‘spend time’ in a replica prison cell which proved to be a great deterrent for Jay who went on to persuade his friends to stay out of trouble.

-Then in his final year of secondary school everything changed.
+Then in his final year of secondary school, everything changed.
 Jay was out of school for ten weeks with suspected TB and at the same time his grandmother, who he was very close to, died unexpectedly.
 Jay was raised by his grandmother and her death came as a complete shock.
 Two months on and Jay was having as many as six seizures a day and his kidneys were not working properly resulting in high blood pressure.
 He was later diagnosed with three different types of epilepsy and was on a number of occasions hospitalised with serious complications.

 Circumstances and poor health took its toll on Jay but with determination, faith and the support of family, friends and youth workers he was able to focus on improving his health as well as catching up on his school work.